 Meningioma Research

 Meningiomas are tumours that develop in the meninges, the protective membranes that surround the brain and spinal cord.
 They are usually slow-growing and benign, but in some cases they can become malignant and aggressive.
+Receiving a diagnosis of a meningioma can be concerning, but understanding the condition can help you navigate your treatment journey.

+Treatment options for meningiomas include observation, surgery, radiation therapy, or a combination of these approaches.
+The chosen treatment depends on the location and size of the tumour, as well as your overall health.
 The prognosis for meningiomas is generally good, especially for those that are benign and surgically removed.
 However, in some cases, meningiomas can recur after treatment or become malignant.
-Regular monitoring and follow-up care are important for those with meningiomas, to detect any changes or recurrences early.

 Our research into meningiomas is ongoing.
-We are focusing on improving the understanding of the disease, identifying factors that may contribute to its development and developing new treatments primarily using repurposed drugs that are off-patent, cheap and safe to use.
+We are focusing on improving the understanding of the disease, identifying factors that may contribute to its development, and developing new treatments primarily using repurposed drugs that are off-patent, cheap and safe to use.

 Another focus is on developing better methods of understanding the genetic and molecular mechanisms underlying the disease.
 For instance, meningioma is two to three times more common in women than in men.
-Advances in organoid technology, proteomics, lipidomic and immune therapies will help to identify specific alterations that are associated with meningioma development, which may lead to new targeted therapies.
+Advances in organoid technology, proteomics, lipidomics, and immune therapies will help to identify specific alterations that are associated with meningioma development, which may lead to new targeted therapies.

 PhD Student Projects